approx-error/preferences/README.md

 # approx-error/preferences

-A repository of preferences, templates and customization files I have found useful.
+A repository of preferences, templates, customization files and small scripts I have found useful.
 These mostly consist of [Vim](https://www.vim.org/) configuration files, [ultisnips](https://github.com/SirVer/ultisnips) snippets and LaTeX commands.
+There are also some example files for correct syntax when using certain tools/languages that I keep coming back to for reference so might as well put them here.
-I don't expect anyone to find a use for these but in case someone does (or I need them when using a new computer), they will be waiting here.
+I don't expect anyone else to find a use for these but in case someone does, they will be waiting here.

 ## Currently included files